Attractions of Anguilla Island

 Anguilla Tourism Update

-In a newsarticle, the Caribbean Public Health Agency (CARPHA) has upgraded the risk of transmission of COVID-19 to the Caribbean Region to Very High.
-The level is based on international risk assessment guidelines, particularly in keeping with risk assessment for MERS-COV and pandemic influenza.
-CARPHA Member States (CMS) are strongly urged to increase their surveillance mechanisms and to be ready to implement their national pandemic preparedness plans, which have been modified to address COVID-19.
+As from the latest COVID-19 Report (August 29, 2020), the Caribbean Public Health Agency (CARPHA) maintains the risk of transmission of COVID-19 to the Caribbean Region to Very High.
+The level is based on international risk assessment guidelines, particularly in keeping with a risk assessment for MERS-COV and pandemic influenza.
+CARPHA Member States (CMS) must continue interrupting the virus progression, reducing mortality associated with COVID-19, and continue a phased lifting of in-country restrictions.

 You will not be able to get a direct flight to Anguilla, but don’t worry, the destination is well worth the journey.

 You will have to catch a flight from one of the neighboring islands of Puerto Rico, St. Maarten, or Antigua, usually operated by Liat Airlines.

 If you’re travelling from North America, you will want to book a flight with American Airlines or Delta.
 If you’re travelling from Latin or South America, you will want to hop aboard an American Airlines flight or Avianca.

 Unfortunately for our European travellers, you will have to switch over in North America.
 You’ll land at the Clayton J. Lloyd International Airport, which is in the center of the island.